2017 Stoke-on-Trent Central by-election: Others

 On 31 January it was announced that Adam Colclough, who had stood in two council elections, would be standing for the Green Party.

 Independent candidate Barbara Fielding-Morriss (standing under the name Barbara Fielding) is the registered leader of the party "Abolish Magna Carta, Reinstate Monarchy" and is recorded as a vexatious litigant.
 She is a self-declared white supremacist and anti-Semite.
+She was arrested during the election campaign for inciting racial hatred and imprisoned for the offence in 2018.

 The Incredible Flying Brick stood as a candidate for the Official Monster Raving Loony Party.
 His policies included abolishing gravity and powering trains on gravy.

 British National Party candidate David Furness stood for the party in the London Mayoral election in 2016, finishing tenth with 13,325 votes (0.5%).
 He had also contested two parliamentary by-elections: Feltham and Heston in 2011 and Batley and Spen in 2016, polling 540 (2.3%) and 548 votes (2.7%) respectively.

 The Christian Peoples Alliance chose Godfrey Davies, a retired Merchant Navy deck officer from Congleton, Cheshire.
 Davies, whose party is pro-Brexit, planned to revive Stoke's ceramics industry, and stood for conservative positions on marriage and abortion.

 Mohammed Akram ran as an independent, against the privatisation of the NHS, in favour of new council housing and a Brexit deal protecting migrants.